mikexl/DataScienceWonderLand/Paper/Tableau Tea Time.md

 ### Standardization
-Font
+- Font
-Colour (TELUS palette)
+- Colour (TELUS palette)
-Branding
+- Branding
-Layout
+- Layout
-Naming conventions
+- Naming conventions
+- Metric definition and data dictionary, recommend to have it on a separate workbook or wiki page

 ### Target Delivery
 Know your Audience (always know your audience when designing a visual)